Cancel anytime

 - Expansion of broadband services

-- Growth in the wireless market
+- Growth in mobile data usage

 Threats